Asia Today: New mask requirement in Australian city may last

 The daily infection tally was down from a record 484 cases posted on Wednesday.

 Much of the spread is blamed on sick workers who do not take time off from their jobs while they wait for coronavirus test results.
+The wait for those results has usually been two days.

-The state government announced Thursday that workers who do not have sick leave will be eligible for a 300 Australian dollar ($213) support payment while they await test results.
+The state government announced Thursday that workers who do not have sick leave will be eligible for a one-time support payment of 300 Australian dollars ($213) while they await test results.

 A large majority of Melbourne residents appeared to be complying with the new mask requirement.